Significant crashes of Nifty 50 and its aftermath

 In each of these instances, though the market has crashed by almost 40% and more, it has managed to recover quickly, especially in the recent cases where the markets have displayed greater resilience.

-What are the probable reasons for market volatility since January 2022?
+What are the probable reasons for Market Crashes of Nifty 50 volatility since January 2022?

 Omicron outbreak – The new variant of covid plunged Indian markets from their all-time high.